 I’m currently staying in Boston with my parents.
 They always complain about never seeing me, so I figure I’ll be seen for a while.
-I have only two trips planned for the rest of the year: in November, I’ll be flying to London to speak at a conference and in December, I’ll be going to Africa for 3 weeks.
+I have only two trips planned for the rest of the year: in November, I’ll be flying to London to speak at a conference, and in December, I’ll be going to Africa for three weeks.
 (More on that later.)

 I have no other travel plans for the rest of the year, and I don’t intend to make any.

 I still plan to move to New York City.
-That was the goal after Sweden and that’s still the goal now, but it’s better for me to do that after the New Year.
-I have nothing planned between Africa and my book launch in February, so at the end of December, I’ll head down to the Big Apple and put my John Hancock to an apartment lease.
+That was the goal after Sweden and that’s still the goal now, but it’s better for me to do that after New Year’s.
+I have nothing planned between Africa and my book launch in February, so at the end of December, I’ll head down to the Big Apple and put my John Hancock on an apartment lease.

 But that’s months away.

-Right now, I’m recovering from my jetlag, joining a gym, and confusing my parents with the twenty pounds of vegetables I bought.
-My goal for the rest of the year is to get back into shape and improve my eating habits – staying put in Sweden gave me a taste of healthy living as I had a kitchen and was able to cook, and I want to do that more.
+Right now, I’m recovering from my jet lag, joining a gym, and confusing my parents with the 20 pounds of vegetables I bought.
+My goal for the rest of the year is to get back into shape and improve my eating habits.
+Staying put in Sweden gave me a taste of healthy living, as I had a kitchen and was able to cook, and I want to do that more.

 My biggest worry when I decided to settle down was wondering if I would I make it.
 Could I stay in one place?
 I want to, but I still don’t know.
 The only thing that kept me sane during three weeks in Stockholm was the knowledge that I was heading to the airport soon.
 And staying in suburbia might drive me crazy even faster.

 With no trips planned and nothing but work on my plate, I’ll have plenty of time to work it out.
 But right now, I’m really happy to be home, and though I may go stir-crazy in a few weeks’ time, at least for the time being I have nothing to worry about but the traffic on the way to the gym.